tlswg/certificate-compression/draft-ghedini-tls-certificate-compression.md

 The extension only affects the Certificate message from the server.
 It does not change the format of the Certificate message sent by the client.

-If the format of the extension is altered using the server_certificate_type extension [RFC7250], the resulting altered message is compressed instead.
+If the format of the message is altered using the server_certificate_type extension [RFC7250], the resulting altered message is compressed instead.

 If the server chooses to use the cached_info extension [RFC7924] to replace